Axiologic/SwarmShape/README.md

          <div shape-model="@user.manager.adress" ></div>

-* to create a list you just create a model
+* to create a list you just create a collection and declare an ul bindined to this colection

          <!-- this create html to display a list of results in 'readonly' context -->
          <ul shape-model="@searchResult.list" shape-context="readonly"/>

+* automatic persistence for models (to JSON) with embeded or transient properties
 * add arbitrary expressions in html attributes:  value="@user.name == 'John'"
 * clear arhitecture, you start from views and models and discover your code
 * good error handling, showing stack info, type informations,etc (wprint, eprint, esprint, etc)

 Todo example: https://github.com/salboaie/SwarmShape/tree/master/apps/todo
 Guide: start looking in views first and next models, controllers.
-How they are connectd should be visible from views.
+How they are working toghether should be visible from views and models.

    SwarmShape : JS MVVM framework for REST and Swarms
 =====================================================